aegiacometti/netor/README.md

 All of this software is Open Source, which means that is free and community maintained.

-You don't need to pay a fortune for a vendor specify software, which are usually oriented to their OS and the you have to figure out what to do with other devices from other vendors.
-We all know the drill...

-There are a couple of security configuration settings from Ansible and SaltStack that are not recommended to use, but for learning purposes I let them open.
+There are a couple of security configuration settings from Ansible and Salt that are not recommended to use, but for learning purposes I let them open.

 **For Ansible:**